AntennaHouse/moby-dick/README.md

 `stages.bat` can be slow: 'Moby-Dick' formats as more than 650 pages.
 It is formatted eight times, and four analysis reports are also produced.

 The types of corrections that are made are discussed in `doc/automated-analysis-example.docx`.

+## Page Images

+Images of the first American edition are available from the Wright American Fiction project and also from the Herman Melville Electronic Library at https://melville.electroniclibrary.org/moby-dick-the-whale-proofs.html.